slide 1

 NEW WAY OF WORKING!

-All patients of the surgery who have access to a smart phone, computer or tablet are asked to submit their clinical or medical administrative query via a form on an online facility called ‘Accurx’.
+All patients of the surgery who have access to a smart phone, computer or tablet are asked to submit their urgent medical query, routine medical query, or administrative query via a form on an online facility called ‘Accurx’.
 Click here for access to forms or click on the yellow box abovePlease note that if you need to book an appointment with a member of the nursing team, you can telephone us as usual or send us admin form request stating what appointment you need, we will then be in touch with you

 Every form received will be reviewed by a team (which includes clinicians).
 The team will decide how best to proceed with your query.
 If your query is medical and the triage team feel an appointment is appropriate, this will be classified internally as Red – urgent, Amber - less urgent and Green – routine.
 Red appointments will be allocated soonest, then Amber and then Green.
 The appointment will be booked in on the basis of clinical need, with the most appropriate person – a doctor, paramedic, nurse, or, if simply an administration matter such as querying at what stage a referral is, by the admin team.